Central Islip Psychiatric Center: History

 It opened in 1889 to house the sick from Manhattan in what was called at the time the New Colony.
 Kings County Farm Colony opened in the fall of 1886 to house those from Brooklyn.
 Pilgrim opened in 1931 and Edgewood in 1946 (which acted as Pilgrim's Tubercular Division).

 The state bought the land for US$25 per acre.

 49 male and 40 female patients were admitted in 1889 for "O&O" (Occupation and Oxygen) and "R&R" (Rest and Relaxation) at a working farm.
 Patients cleared the land, constructed buildings, made the furniture and mattresses, sewed their clothing, grew crops and raised dairy cattle, pigs and chickens.

 After New York State bought it, it was renamed the Manhattan State Hospital for the Insane (although the "for the Insane" portion was frequently not included in articles).

 The initial buildings grew to be a nearly mile-long interconnected series of buildings called the "string of pearls."

 Until the Great Depression patients would arrive by a special hospital train with bars on the windows on a siding off the Long Island Rail Road.

 More modern buildings were arranged closer together in the Sunburst building.

 The hospital was renamed the Central Islip State Hospital and finally the Central Islip Psychiatric Center.

 It closed on October 10, 1996 when the last patients were transferred to the Pilgrim Psychiatric Center.

 Current use

 Most of the buildings, including the String of Pearls, have been demolished.
 The 1953 power plant was torn down in 2006, the Corcoran treatment building was torn down in 2008.

-As the hospital was being phased out, part of its grounds were used for Suffolk County, New York to locate its offices in the Cohalan County Court Complex in 1992.
+As the hospital was being phased out, part of its grounds were used for Suffolk County, New York to locate its offices in the John P. Cohalan Jr. Court Complex in 1992.

 The New York Institute of Technology has the biggest collection of buildings in the Sunburst Building.
 The Town Center at Central Islip shopping center covers much of it.
-Islip Town Fire Museum, Bethpage Ballpark, and the Alfonse M. D'Amato United States Courthouse are also on the land.
+Islip Town Fire Museum, Fairfield Properties Ballpark, and the Alfonse M. D'Amato United States Courthouse are also on the land.